How to Make a Simple JavaScript Quiz — SitePoint

 }

 Now we’ll add some JavaScript to make the pagination work.
+As before, order is important, so this the revised structure of our code:

-We can start with some variables to store references to our navigation buttons and keep track of which slide we’re on:
+We can start with some variables to store references to our navigation buttons and keep track of which slide we’re on.
+Add these after the call to

-// pagination
+// Pagination

 const previousButton = document.getElementById("previous");